-Despite its volatility, Ether is slightly more stable than many other altcoins, and has extremely high trading volume compared to the rest of the cryptocurrency market.
+Despite its volatility, Ether is slightly more stable than many other altcoins with extremely high trading volume compared to the rest of the cryptocurrency market.
 This makes it more liquid, accessible, and reliable for use in dApps and lending platforms.

 Only stablecoins (most of which are backed or powered by Ether), are more stable in value and have comparable liquidity.

-One of the best things about using Ether as collateral, is that you get to retain exposure to the coin while taking out your loan.
-If you use your borrowed coins to purchase more Ether or other crypto, you can effectively take a leveraged long position – all without using a margin-trading exchange!
+One of the best things about using Ether as collateral is that you get to retain exposure to the upside while taking out your loan.
+If you use your borrowed Dai to purchase more Ether, you can effectively take a leveraged long position – all without using a margin-trading exchange!